bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

 ## 12. Use Webpack Bundle Analyzer Plugin
   * This allows to visually inspect the weight of our npm dependencies.
-  * Install Webpack Bundle Analyzer by running `npm i --save-dev webpack-bundle-analyzer`.
+  * Install Webpack Bundle Analyzer by running `npm add -D webpack-bundle-analyzer`.
   * Pull the analyzer in at the top of `webpack.config.js`.
     ```javascript
       var BundleAnalyzer = require('webpack-bundle-analyzer').BundleAnalyzerPlugin;